 |Showing two photos of the Variagated (Click over photo to enlarge)|

-Also to add to the variagated mystery we found yet another plant but only at seedling stage with two large basal leaves formed some 30 yards to the North West of the main plant (see photo below), and also found another one at seedling stage with large variagated leaves at about 200 yards South of the main plant.
+Also to add to the variegated mystery we found yet another plant but only at seedling stage with two large basal leaves formed some 30 yards to the North West of the main plant (see photo below), and also found another one at seedling stage with large variegated leaves at about 200 yards South of the main plant.
 So it will interesting to see how these turn out during 2017.
 These seedling examples never did much in 2017 but worth keeping a eye on them for the future.

 |This is the seedling which lies approx 30 yards North West of the Main Plant (Click over to enlarge)|